Ex-NFL star's death underscores Massachusetts inmate suicide problem

 It was the site of a January riot in which prisoners used fire extinguishers and furniture to battle guards, and the place where defrocked Roman Catholic priest John Geoghan was murdered by another inmate in 2003 after being convicted of sexually abusing a boy.

-In 2010, Massachusetts commissioned prison suicide expert Lindsay Hayes of the National Centre on Institutions and Alternatives to recommend ways to tackle the issue.
+In 2010, Massachusetts commissioned prison suicide expert Lindsay Hayes of the National Center on Institutions and Alternatives to recommend ways to tackle the issue.

 Hayes said in an e-mail that he was "confident that the agency and its health care provider will conduct comprehensive investigations into Mr. Hernandez's death."